Close Menu

 Social Security Disability Insurance (SSDI) benefits are not need based.
 If you are being paid SSD benefits on a monthly basis, then you have paid into the Social Security system by working and now you have been found disabled.
 The amount of your monthly SSDI benefit is based on your own work history.
 You can have $1 million in the bank and own two homes and it will not change the amount of your monthly SSDI payment.
 Therefore, even after your divorce, your monthly SSDI amount will not change.

 The only thing that can really impact the amount of your SSDI payment is whether or not you owe your spouse alimony or child support.
 If you do not pay those bills, as the court orders after your divorce, then your SSDI benefits can be garnished to pay them.
-Learn more about garnishment of SSD benefits for child support payments.
-Learn information about how marriage effects your SSD benefits.
+Learn about garnishment of SSD benefits for child support payments.
+Also, learn how marriage effects your SSDI benefits.

 CONCURRENT BENEFITS – BOTH SSI AND SSDI

-To make matters more confusing, many people receive two types of benefit payments at once.
+To make matters more difficult, many people receive two types of benefit payments at once.
 Many people receive both SSDI benefits and SSI payments.
 For example, if your SSDI payment is low, let’s say $400 a month.
-Then, if you qualify under the income and asset rules, you can also get a supplement from SSI payments.
-In the Utah example, with an SSDI payment of $400, your SSI payment would be $441 a month.
-The SSA payment would bring you to the full monthly SSI amount of $841 per month.
+Then, if you qualify under the income and asset rules, you can also get SSI payments.
+In the Utah example, with an SSDI payment of $400, your SSI payment would be $543 a month.
+The SSA payment would bring you to the full monthly SSI amount of $943 per month.

 Your SSDI payment will not change after divorce, because it is based on your own work record.
 The amount of your SSDI is not dependent to your income and assets.
 However, your monthly SSI payment may change, as noted above.